-Quality improvement involves methods such as PDCA (Plan, Do, Check Act), Lean and kaizen.
+Quality improvement involves methods such as PDCA (Plan, Do, Check, Act), Lean and kaizen.
 These are tools and methods all quality systems expect an organization to have in place and use.

 An added value for participating in this multi-week course is preparation to attain the Certified Quality Improvement Associate (CQIA) status (a lifetime certification) with the American Society for Quality (ASQ).

 Who should attend?
-Leadership team members and individual contributors that want to gain the knowledge and skills of a quality practitioner who participates in, or leads, process improvement projects.
+Leadership team members and individual contributors who want to gain the knowledge and skills of a quality practitioner who participates in, or leads, process improvement projects.
 Also, this course is a great foundation for other courses such as auditing, risk management, corrective action and business process management.

 - Cycle time analysis and reduction

 - Root cause analysis

 - Session 1: Quality management systems, terms and philosophies